codegrits/CodeGRITS/README.md

 CodeGRITS has been primarily developed and tested on Windows and Linux, with only partial testing on macOS.
 There may be some unnoticed bugs on macOS.
 We have created a [`mac` branch](https://github.com/codegrits/CodeGRITS/tree/mac) for this and have fixed some known issues.
 If you encounter additional issues on macOS, please feel free to report them to us.

 ## Usage Guide

+You can now [install CodeGRITS from JetBrains Marketplace](https://plugins.jetbrains.com/plugin/28118-codegrits) to use it directly in supported IDEs.

 Please see the [CodeGRITS website](https://codegrits.github.io/CodeGRITS/) for more details.
 The Javadoc documentation is available [here](https://codegrits.github.io/CodeGRITS/docs/index.html).
 Please refer to the [developer guide](https://codegrits.github.io/CodeGRITS/developer/) if you want to contribute to CodeGRITS.